Coleoidea: Classification

 The major divisions within Coleoidea are based upon the number of arms or tentacles and their structure.
-The extinct and most primitive form, the Belemnoidea, presumably had ten equally-sized arms in five pairs numbered as (counting from dorsal to ventral pairs) I, II, III, IV and V. More modern species either modified or lost a pair of arms; the superorder Decapodiformes (literally "ten arms") has arm pair IV modified into long tentacles with suckers generally only on the club-shaped distal end.
+The extinct and most primitive form, the Belemnoidea, presumably had ten equally-sized arms in five pairs numbered as (counting from dorsal to ventral pairs) I, II, III, IV and V. More modern species either modified or lost a pair of arms; the superorder Decapodiformes (literally "ten arms" in greek) has arm pair IV modified into long tentacles with suckers generally only on the club-shaped distal end.
 Superorder Octopodiformes has modifications to arm pair II; it is significantly reduced and used only as a sensory filament in the Vampyromorphida, while species of Octopods (literally "eight arms") have totally lost that arm pair.
 The inner surface of the suckers (acetabulum) are reinforced with rigid sucker rings which are smooth in Sepiolida, have blunt teeth in Sepiida and sharply pointed teeth in Loliginidae and Oegopsida.
 The arms and/or tentacles of some oegopsid families have also evolved claw-like hooks, such as the hooked squid and the colossal squid.

 Subordinate to Coleoidea is the division/cohort; Neocoleoidea, containing two extant groups: Decapodiformes (squid, cuttlefish, and relatives) and Octopodiformes (octopuses and the vampire squid).
 Species within this group exist in all major habitats in the ocean, in both the southern and northern polar regions, and from intertidal zones to the deep sea.
 Whilst conventionally held to be monophyletic and thus a "natural" clade, the only morphological character for the group is the presence of suckers, the discovery of these features in the belemnites suggests that Neocoleoidea may be paraphyletic: the definition of the group excludes species that are closer related to some Neocoleoids than these are to others within the group.